imba-tjd/LeptJSON/README.md

 ## Process of Establishing Folders

-This part records my process of establishing folders.
+~~This part records my process of establishing folders~~ actually I new them manually.
 If you only want to build from source, no need to do this.

 ```powershell
 dotnet new sln --name LeptJSON;